Spartronics4915/2019-DeepSpace/OdometryNotes.md

 or drop a cube into the switch on the opposite side of the field, accurate odometry and careful path-planning are the keys to success.

-Most frc robot tracking solutions start with a represention of the robot's current _pose_ or _state_.
+Most FRC robot tracking solutions start with a represention of the robot's current _pose_ or _state_.
 These terms convey the notion that accurate awareness of the _position_ of the robot (or robot joints) is central to the quest for effective robot control.
 These terms also suggest that position